• Skip to primary navigation

 Instructions

-• Mince 6 cloves garlic and 1 small onion (any color).
+• Mince 6 cloves of garlic and 1 small onion (any color).
+You can also use half a large onion (any color).

-• Add the diced bell peppers to the garlic and onions.
-Sauté for 4-5 minutes, stirring occasionally.
+• Once the oil is heated, add the diced bell peppers and minced garlic.
+Sauté for 5-6 minutes, stirring occasionally.

 Notes